humdrum-tools/humdrum-documentation/guide/ch37/index.md

 Whenever a work/movement includes repeats or Da Capos, section labels and expansion lists must be encoded.
 In some cases, there is more than one way of interpreting how to realize the repeats.
-The most
-\"conventional\" realization should be encoded with the *unnamed expansion list.* This will specify the default expansion using the Humdrum **thru** command.
+The most "conventional" realization should be encoded with the *unnamed expansion list.* This will specify the default expansion using the Humdrum **thru** command.
 Suppose for example, that you are encoding a typical minuet and trio.
 The conventional performance practice involves